 Temporary accommodation costs | ✔ | ✖ | ✔ |

 These benefits can vary between insurers and are subject to the policy’s terms and conditions.
-For full details, please check the relevant Product Disclosure Statement (PDS) and Target Market Determination (TMD) before purchasing any new policy or making an insurance claim.
+For full details, make sure you check the PDS and Target Market Determination (TMD) before purchasing any new policy or making an insurance claim.

-The most compelling reason to have building insurance is to ensure you can financially recover from accidental loss or damage caused to your home by a variety of events, such as bushfires, fire, storms and flood.
+The most important reason to have building insurance is to ensure you can financially recover from damage caused to your home by a variety of events, such as bushfires, fire, storms and flood.

 Many insurers offer a suite of optional extras to choose from – this is cover that you can add to your standard building insurance policy for broader coverage.
 These options can vary between insurers, but some common optional extras can include: